 This summer, we’re taking you behind the scenes to see the work that goes into caring for our Cultural Collections and giving you access to them.
-This is the first of five pieces looking back at some of our 2019 projects.
+This is the first of four stories.

 Thomas Gulliver was an early 20th-century Auckland civil engineer, printmaker and amateur photographer.
 A selection of his images taken from glass plate negatives, including boating and nautical photographs, are now available online through our Manuscripts and Archives catalogue.